Model-Free Nonlinear Feedback Optimization: Introduction

 \subsection{Related Work}

-Extremum seeking (ES)\cite{ariyur2003real} is one of the first approaches that realized the above combination without relying on the plant model (\emph{model-free}).
-It uses perturbations (e.g., sinusoidal signals) for exploration, collects measurements, estimates gradients via averaging, and then updates inputs.
-Traditional ES is mostly suitable for low-dimensional systems, for which the orthogonality requirement on the elements of the perturbation signal is easy to satisfy\cite{manzie2009extremum}.
-To handle high dimensionality, stochastic ES with perturbations governed by stochastic processes\cite{liu2016stochastic} and Newton-based ES\cite{ghaffari2012multivariable,liu2014newton} have been developed.
-However, the convergence is established in the asymptotic sense, without characterization of its dependence on the problem dimension and stability properties of the plant.
-Other work on stochastic ES adopts the perspective of stochastic approximation\cite{spall1992multivariate} and examines quadratic maps without dynamics\cite{manzie2009extremum}.
+Extremum seeking (ES)\cite{ariyur2003real} is one of the first approaches that realized the above combination without relying on the plant model (\emph{model-free}), and the first rigorous stability proof of ES feedback is in \cite{krstic2000stability}.
+ES uses perturbations (e.g., sinusoidal signals) for exploration, collects measurements, estimates gradients via averaging, and then updates inputs.
+Traditional ES is mostly suitable for low-dimensional systems, where the orthogonality requirement on the elements of perturbation signals is easy to satisfy\cite{manzie2009extremum}.
+To handle high dimensionality, stochastic ES with perturbations governed by stochastic processes\cite{liu2016stochastic} and Newton-based ES\cite{ghaffari2012multivariable,liu2014newton} are developed.
+Some work on stochastic ES adopts the perspective of stochastic approximation\cite{spall1992multivariate} and examines quadratic maps without dynamics\cite{manzie2009extremum}.
+Advanced multivariate ES tackles general nonlinear dynamics that appear as partial differential equations and model input/output delays\cite{oliveira2016extremum} or actuation dynamics\cite{oliveira2020multivariable}.
 Moreover, the common practice for ES to address constraints is to encode them in the objective via penalty functions\cite{guay2015constrained}.
 This practice may not always guarantee precise constraint enforcement.
+An exception is \cite{chen2021model}, which incorporates projected primal-dual gradient dynamics to satisfy constraints.
+In the above works, the convergence is established in the asymptotic sense, but how it depends on the problem dimension and the stability properties of the plant is unclear.

 Reinforcement learning (RL) is another category of model-free approaches, through which agents interact with an uncertain environment, learn from the feedback, and make sequential decisions to maximize their cumulative reward\cite{sutton2018reinforcement}.
 This paper is, nonetheless, concerned with optimizing the steady-state operation of general stable dynamical systems, rather than the cumulative performance in the infinite horizon with the environment described by a Markov decision process\cite{sutton2018reinforcement}.